-Figure 4 displays the aggregated frequencies for the items on which the college performed least favorably compared with the 2012 CCSSE Cohort.
-For instance, 50.4% of Florida State College at Jacksonville students, compared with 56.7% of other students in the cohort, responded 5 to 10, 11 to 20, or more than 20 on item 6a.
+Figure 4 displays the aggregated frequencies for the items on which the college performed least favorably relative to the 2013 CCSSE Cohort.
+For instance, 26.0% of Florida State College at Jacksonville students, compared with 28.2% of other students in the cohort, responded often or very often on item 4m.
+It is important to note that some colleges' lowest scores might be higher than the cohort mean.